Frequently Asked Questions from Majors & Prospective Majors in Biology & Related Fields Last update 07/08/2016

 Q1.
 I am a student in SEAS or CC.
 I need to take Biology C2005 or C2006 but it conflicts with another class I need (or want) to take.
 What can I do?

 Ans: Did you know that there are two sections of C2005 (& C2006)?
-The lectures are given twice a day, at 10:35 am and again at 5:40 pm.
+The lectures are given twice a day, at 10:10 am and again at 4:10 pm.
 You can register for either section.
 Whichever section you are registered for, you can attend lectures at the 'other' time if your schedule changes, you oversleep, etc. Exams for both sections are given at night, and arrangements are made if you have a class that conflicts with the evening exam time.
 If you have to take a course that overlaps with C2005 for only a few minutes, you can fill out an overlap form (obtainable from your class office) and register for both courses.
-Whichever lecture section you sign up for, be sure to register for -- and attend -- a recitation.
-Sign up for recitation occurs after the first class meeting, and recitations start the second week of classes.
-Instructions for signing up for recitation will be provided in class and on the course web page.
+Whichever lecture section you sign up for, be sure to register for -- and attend -- a recitation (C2015 ).
+Recitations start the second week of classes.

-If you need additional information, contact the instructors or see the C2005/F2401 web page which includes notes from last year's lectures, a sample exam, etc.
+If you need additional information, contact Dr. Mowshowitz (dbm2 at columbia.edu) or see the C2005/F2401 web page which should direct you to the most recent Course Works web site that includes notes from last year's lectures, a sample exam, etc.

 Back to Top of Page.